 Your honest review and unique great content is the key to success in affiliate marketing.
 One big mistake people make is they promote the product without even seen the product before.
 If you had never used it before, how can you share your personal opinion on the product?
 You’re just sharing what others are saying, without your personal suggestions.
 Learn how to build a WordPress blog here.

-Step #5: Create your unique offers to the affiliate program
+Step #5: Create your unique offers to the affiliate marketing program

 One secret most top affiliate marketers have is to provide extra value in terms of bundle offers with the affiliate product/service.
 This gives extra reason for the potential buyers to buy from you to claim your great offer.

-Step #6: Drive traffic to your affiliate site
+Step #6: Drive traffic to your affiliate marketing site

 Now your online storefront is ready with your “brochures” and “product display” all ready.
 We want to let people know that we’re starting a business and invite them into our shop.
 Just like a physical store, if you’re in the prime location where everyone walked past your shop.
 Your traffic is high, but you need something to direct them into your shop.
 But if your shop is not in the prime location, you will need to promote your business on billboards, newspapers, newsletters, and so on to bring in more customers.
 For an online business, we call this organic traffic and paid traffic.